opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 DescriptorMatcher::empty
 ----------------------------
-.. cpp:function:: bool DescriptorMatcher::empty() const
+.. ocv:function:: bool DescriptorMatcher::empty() const

     Returns true if there are no train descriptors in the collection.